footprintanalytics/footprint-batch-downlad-docs/table_schema/sui_token_info.md

+> The type of table is `static table`
-> This table contains the basic information of the token, which can be used to identify the token using the token_address.
+>> This table contains the basic information of the token, which can be used to identify the token using the token_address.

 | column order | column name    | data type      | description                                                                                                             | is_unique_key |
 | ------------ | -------------- | -------------- | ----------------------------------------------------------------------------------------------------------------------- | ------------- |